baibaratsky/yii2-ga-measurement-protocol/README.md

-           'overrideIp' => false, // By default, IP is overridden by the user’s one, but you can disable this 'anonymizeIp' => true, // If you want to anonymize the sender’s IP address 'asyncMode' => true, // Enables the asynchronous mode (see below) ],
+           'overrideIp' => false, // By default, IP is overridden by the user’s one, but you can disable this 'anonymizeIp' => true, // If you want to anonymize the sender’s IP address 'asyncMode' => true, // Enables the asynchronous mode (see below) 'autoSetClientId' => true, // Try to set ClientId automatically from the “ga_” cookie (disabled by default) ],
    ],
    ```